hgrc - configuration files for Mercurial

 -

 Control MIME types for raw download of file content.
-Set to True to let
+Set to

-when serving untrusted repositories. (default: False)
+scripting attacks when serving untrusted repositories. (default:

 - hidden